Are you self-employed?

 Many small business owners — especially solo entrepreneurs — confuse profits with pay.

 They fail to calculate profits AFTER paying themselves.
 They never account for their own time.
-And they think their business is turning a profit – when in fact, it’s operating at a loss.
+They think their business is turning a profit – when in fact, it’s operating at a loss.

 What do you mean?

 Sally is a freelance writer for a handful of newspapers and magazines.
-She writes celebrity gossip.
-Last year, from her home office, she pitched — and got! — lucrative assignments from big-name publications like People magazine, TMZ.com and the Los Angeles Times.
-She brought in $55,000 last year from her writing assignments.
+She brought in $75,000 last year from her writing assignments.
 When she sat down to do her taxes, she deducted her “business expenses” as follows: